Coe Ridge

 Today, Cumberland County continues to be a predominantly rural community.
 Agriculture still plays a significant role in the local economy, alongside small-scale industries and tourism.
 The county's history and natural beauty contribute to its charm, with landmarks such as the historic courthouse and the scenic Cumberland River serving as reminders of its vibrant past.

-This timeline provides a condensed summary of the historical journey of Cumberland County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Cumberland County, Kentucky.